vtu-datatools/rrchackathon/README.md

 <h2>Event Details</h2>

 <h3>Description:</h3>
 <p>An event for local programmers and hacktivists to get involved in the fight for Real Rent Control.
-Vancouver Tenants Union, Populous Map and the more progressive municipal parties(COPE and One City) invite coders of all kinds to come together to help build an open source resource for accurately tracking rental data across our city.</p>
+Vancouver Tenants Union and Populous Map, with the support of the more progressive municipal parties(COPE and One City), invite coders of all kinds to come together to help build an open source resource for accurately tracking rental data across our city.</p>

 <h3>Goals:</h3>
 <ul>